IoBT-VISTEC/Decoding-EEG-during-AO-MI-ME/README.md

 * [Riemannian Artifact Subspace Reconstruction Matlab Toolbox](https://github.com/s4rify/rASRMatlab)\
 (Paste rASRMatlab and its dependencies into folder: "pysitstand/eeglab2019_0/plugins/rASRMatlab")

-**Note!** This manuscript is under review.
-The dataset and code are available when the manuscript is accepted.

 ### Citation ##
 When using (any part) of this dataset, please cite [our paper](https://arxiv.org/abs/2004.04107)